home-assistant/home-assistant.io/source/_integrations/bedrock_agent.markdown

   required: true
   type: string
 region:
   description: The AWS region to be used.
-For example `us-west-2`
+For example, `us-west-2`
   required: true
   type: string
 key_id: